 #9.
 Bank of Yokohama/Concordia Financial Group

 This is the largest regional bank of Japan operating in Southwestern Tokyo.
 It was formed amidst a collapse of several existing banks in the region to smoothen the financial services in the region.
-In 2015, the Bank of Yokohoma announced a merger with Higashi-Nippon Bank for creation of Concordia Financial group.
+In 2015, the Bank of Yokohoma announced a merger with Higashi-Nippon Bank for the creation of Concordia Financial group.
 This was subsequently listed at the Nikkei 225 stock market index.

 #10.
 Hokuhoku Financial Group

-This top bank in Japan was established in 2003 with its headquarters in Toyama.
+It was established in 2003 with its headquarters in Toyama.
 The following segments are operated in this group: